Kik07L/Behringer-X-Touch-for-ableton/readme.md

 - `INPUTS`: Open/close the browser.
 - `AUDIO TRACKS`: Create a new audio track.
 - `AUDIO INST`: Open/close the details view.
+- `AUX`: Toggle between clip and device views.
+LED is on in clip view.

 ---